GuangzheWen/web-softwaretools-plain/report/Process.md

 - **Gang Li**: Responsible for process supervision and promotion, meeting record and summary, ensure that each stage of the task on time and quality completion.
 - **Jiangqi Lou**: Responsible for the background investigation of the project, as well as the collection and collation of relevant information.
 - **Chongyan Qi**: Responsible for front-end design and human-computer interaction evaluation.
-- **Alfymora Joseph**: Responsible for user survey, questionnaire design and collection.
+- **Alfymora Joseph**: Responsible for user survey, questions of interviews design and collection.

 # <a name='3'></a>Sprints